-- Resource pooling
+2. Resource pooling

 Public cloud providers rely on multi-tenant architectures to accommodate more users at the same time.
-Customers' workloads are abstracted from the hardware and underlying software, which serve multiple users on the same host.
+Customers' workloads are abstracted from the hardware and underlying software, which serve multiple customers on the same host.
 Cloud providers increasingly rely on custom hardware and abstraction layers to improve security and speed users' access to resources.

-- Pay-per-use pricing
+4. Pay-per-use pricing

 This pricing model was once the only way to pay for cloud, but vendors have since added various pricing plans that often provide cheaper costs in exchange for longer-term commitments.

 Measuring service usage is useful for both a cloud provider and its customers.
 The provider and the customer monitor and report on the use of resources and services, such as VMs, storage, processing and bandwidth.
 That data is used to calculate the customer's consumption of cloud resources, and feeds into the pay-per-use model.
 The cloud provider, meanwhile, can better understand how customers utilize its resources and potentially improve the infrastructure and services offered.

 Cloud providers use a number of techniques to guard against downtime, such as minimizing regional dependencies to avoid single points of failure.
 Users can also extend their workloads across availability zones, which have redundant networks connecting multiple data centers in relatively close proximity.
 Some higher-level services automatically distribute workloads across availability zones.

 Of course, these systems aren't foolproof.
 Outages occur and enterprises must have contingency plans in place.
 For some, that means extending workloads across isolated regions or even different platforms, though that can come with a hefty price tag and increased complexity.